Financial support for residents

 - be currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

 *On the application form please add your unique 8 digit track and trace number provided by the NHS Test and Trace received by text or email, a letter will not suffice.
-Without this unique number, your application will be rejected and you will need to apply again.
+Without this unique number, your application may be rejected and you will need to apply again.

 For more information please email us SIP@brent.gov.uk.
 Please note that by sending us an email does not mean you have applied.
 You must complete the application if you want us to consider your application.